Ronnie Dunn: 2014–2018: Nash Icon record deal and Tattooed Heart

-2019-Present: Reboot and Re-Dunn
+2019–present: Reboot and Re-Dunn

-In 2019, Brooks & Dunn returned to the studio for the first time since the release of their 2009 compilation, #1s… and Then Some.
+In 2019, Brooks & Dunn returned to the studio for the first time since the release of their 2009 compilation, #1s... and Then Some.
 The result was a new album, Reboot, a collection of some of Brooks & Dunn's greatest hits re-recorded as duets between the duo and up-and-coming country music stars.
 The album was released on April 5, 2019.
-It debuted at No. 1 on Billboard's Top Country Albums chart.
+It debuted at number one on Billboard's Top Country Albums chart.

 Dunn performed at the 2019 Musicians Hall of Fame and Museum Concert and Induction Ceremony.

 Dunn announced in 2019 that he would be releasing a covers album in January 2020.
-Titled Re-Dunn, the album is a collection of twenty-four classic rock and country covers.
+Titled Re-Dunn, the album is a collection of 24 classic rock and country covers.
 A cover of "Amarillo by Morning" was released on September 6, 2019.

 Personal life

-Dunn married his wife, Janine, on May 19, 1990; the couple have three children.
+Dunn married his wife, Janine, on May 19, 1990; they have three children.

 Awards

-Ronnie Dunn has 15 Grammy nominations, 24 Broadcast Music Incorporated (BMI) Million-Airplay awards, and was BMI Country Music Songwriter of the Year in 1996 and 2001.
-He has 27 ACM awards, winning Top Vocal Duo every year since 1991 except for 2000 (the honor went to Montgomery Gentry), and 2007 and 2009 (the honor went to Sugarland), including three Entertainer of the Year awards and vocal event of the year in 2005, for their hit "Building Bridges" with Vince Gill and Sheryl Crow's background vocals, along with his Single of the Year for his gospel song "Believe".
+As a member of Brooks and Dunn, Dunn has 30 ACM awards, winning Top Vocal Duo every year since 1991, except for 2000 (the honor went to Montgomery Gentry) and 2008 (in which Sugarland won), before winning the award for the last time in 2009.
+The duo also won three Entertainer of the Year awards and Vocal Event of the Year in 2005, for their hit "Building Bridges" with Vince Gill and Sheryl Crow's background vocals, along with Single of the Year for the gospel song "Believe."
+That same year, Brooks and Dunn were part of a group of country artists presented with the new Triple Crown Award by the Academy of Country Music, which recognized the amazing feat of winning Top New Artist (or Duo/Group), Top Vocalist (or Duo/Group), and Entertainer of the Year.
 He is a member of the Texas, Oklahoma and Arkansas Music Halls of Fame.
-Brooks and Dunn have more Country Music Association awards and Academy of Country Music awards than any act in the history of country music.
+With 18 won, Brooks and Dunn are tied for the most Country Music Association awards wins, sharing the honor with Vince Gill.
+They have the second-most Academy of Country Music awards with 30, surpassed only by Miranda Lambert with 35.
 Dunn was also the National Anthem singer before Game 3 of the 2011 World Series in Arlington, Texas.
+As a solo artist, Dunn has two Grammy nominations and over 23 Broadcast Music Incorporated (BMI) Million-Airplay awards.
+He was the BMI Country Music Songwriter of the Year in 1996 and 2001.